 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each pale yellow, peanut shaped tablet, with "APO" on one side and "AZ 50" on the other, contains azathioprine 50 mg.
+Each pale yellow, peanut-shaped tablet, with "APO" on one side and "AZ 50" on the other, contains 50 mg of azathioprine.
 Nonmedicinal ingredients: lactose, magnesium stearate, microcrystalline cellulose, and starch.

 How should I use this medication?

-When used to prevent kidney transplant rejection, azathioprine is usually started on the day of transplant with an intravenous (into the vein) injection.
-The initial dose is based on body weight at 3 to 5 mg per kilogram of body weight daily.
-After the transplant, tablets are used.
-The dose is then generally reduced to a maintenance dose of 1 mg to 3 mg per kilogram of body weight per day.
+When used to prevent kidney transplant rejection, azathioprine is usually started on the day of transplant.
+The initial dose is based on body weight at 3 mg to 5 mg per kilogram of body weight daily.
+After the transplant, the dose is then generally reduced to a maintenance dose of 1 mg to 3 mg per kilogram of body weight per day.

 For treatment of rheumatoid arthritis, azathioprine is usually given at a dose of approximately 1 mg per kilogram of body weight (50 mg to 100 mg) per day by mouth, in a single daily dose or on a twice-daily schedule.
 After 6 to 8 weeks, your doctor may increase your dose by 0.5 mg per kilogram daily if needed.
 Additional increases may be prescribed by your doctor every 4 weeks up to the maximum daily dose of 2.5 mg per kilogram per day.